ReviveDiff: A Universal Diffusion Model for Restoring Images in Adverse Weather Conditions: Methodology

 \subsection{Coarse-to-Fine Learning}

 Unlike the existing diffusion models used for image enhancement, our ReviveDiff performs feature fusion in the latent space at both macro and micro levels and fuses them under the guidance of fine granularity.
-This is achieved through a series of stacked C2FBlocks that lie at the core of the U-Net architecture.
+This is achieved through a series of stacked C2FBlocks at the U-Net architecture's core.

-As illustrated in Fig.~\ref{fig:dualbranch}, our C2FBlock is specially designed to capture features at two distinct levels of granularity: The Fine Branch is responsible for capturing the image's detailed, localized features, with a small receptive field, whereas the Coarse Branch operates on a significantly larger receptive field, focusing on the image's global contextual information in low-resolution space.
+As illustrated in Fig.~\ref{fig:dualbranch}, our C2FBlock is specially designed to capture features at two distinct levels of granularity: The Fine Branch is responsible for capturing the image's detailed, localized features with a small receptive field, whereas the Coarse Branch operates on a significantly larger receptive field, focusing on the image's global contextual information in low-resolution space.
 This dual-branch approach ensures that both macro-level contextual information and detailed, pixel-level details are effectively captured and integrated.

 In addition, to improve computational efficiency, we adopt the Simple Gate (SC) activation~\cite{nafnet} to replace more complex nonlinear activation functions.
 The Simple Gate achieves the effect of nonlinear activation using a single multiplication operation, which is especially advantageous in preserving critical information in regions of low pixel values.